Information for applicants

 • If municipal support was less than $24,999, an approved treasurer’s report is required.
 A treasurer’s report is an unaudited financial report of the organization’s previous year’s activities.
 The report is prepared from accounting records by an elected board member, usually the treasurer, and must include, at minimum, a statement of financial position (assets and liabilities) and a statement of income and expenses.

 • If past funding was between $25,000 and $49,999 an approved review engagement report is required.
-A review engagement report is the unaudited review of the financial statements of an organization by an independent accountant.
+A review engagement report is an unaudited review of the financial statements of an organization by an independent accountant.

 • If you received past funding from the City of $50,000 or more, an approved audited financial statement is required.
 An audited statement is an accounting document that is reviewed and verified by a licensed public accountant.